vivek-chhabra/Quilog/README.md

-# Quilog - our Journey, Your Words, Your Story.
+# Quilog - Your Journey, Your Words, Your Story.

 **Quilog is a blogging website that allows users to create and access blogs from different users.
 Users can like and comment on blogs, but to perform these actions, they must be logged in.**